zzzprojects/learn-orm/tutorials/architecture/repository-pattern/create-controller-and-views.md

 }
 ```

-Now if you open ***Views/Author/Index.cshtml*** file, you will see that the view displays the list of authors in a table.
+If you open ***Views/Author/Index.cshtml*** file, you will see that the view displays the list of authors in a table.

 ```csharp
 @model IEnumerable<RepositoryPatternDemo.Models.Author>